jordyorel/orus-lang/docs/OUTSTANDING_COMPILER_AND_DIAGNOSTICS.md

 ## Implementation kickoff focus

-1. Complete the compiler instrumentation tasks in `src/compiler/backend` so the code generator can emit debuggable, fully patched bytecode.
+1. [x] Complete the compiler instrumentation tasks in `src/compiler/backend` so the code generator can emit debuggable, fully patched bytecode.
-2. Wire the diagnostic helpers in `src/errors/features` to the concrete loop and scope metadata that the compiler will expose.
+2. [x] Wire the diagnostic helpers in `src/errors/features` to the concrete loop and scope metadata that the compiler now exposes.
-3. Stand up regression and integration tests under `tests/` (and update the Makefile targets) so every deliverable below ships with coverage.
+3. [x] Stand up regression and integration tests under `tests/` (and update the Makefile targets) so every deliverable below ships with coverage.

 ---